yannbf/frontend-code-challenge/README.md

 * Preprocessor: SASS.
 Chosen because it's way better than CSS, as you have superpowers like @import, color functions, variables, and so on.
 * Framework: Angular5.
 Chosen because Angular is a powerful framework that is built with a reactive way of thinking.
 Working with RxJS is incredible and even better when mixed with NGRX.
 Angular comes with typescript, which is great to be adopted in large projects, not only giving great autocompletion and access to documentation, but also enhancing the development process and greatly reducing errors before they ever get the chance to happen.

 * Unit Tests with Jasmine and Karma.
+I unfortunately didn't do much on tests as time was not in favor, but I will eventually add more coverage.
 * Prettier for a better standardized code.
 * TSLINT and SASSLINT for better development and readability of the produced code.
 * NGRX/STORE + EFFECTS, used just to show state management skills, as the scope of the project doesn't call much for such setup.